narumihmaria/narumihmaria/README.md

-### Hi there!
+### Hi there! ✨

-- 🌱 i'm currently programming student
+- 🌱 Currently studying Software Development
+- 👩🏼‍💻 Technician in Human Resources Management
 - 📫 How to reach me: mariaeduardaribeiro_@live.com